 Proponents of solar power know that only a tiny fraction of the sun’s total energy strikes the Earth.
 What if we, as a civilization, could collect all of the sun’s energy?
 If so, we would use some form of Dyson sphere, sometimes referred to as a Dyson shell or megastructure.
 Physicist and astronomer Freeman J. Dyson first explored this idea as a thought experiment in 1960.
 Dyson’s two-page paper in the journal Science was titled Search for Artificial Stellar Sources of Infrared Radiation because he was imagining a solar-system-sized solar power collection system not as a power source for us earthlings, but as a technology that other advanced civilizations in our galaxy would, inevitably, use.
-Dyson proposed that searching for evidence of the existence of such structures might lead to the discovery of advanced civilizations elsewhere in the galaxy, and indeed, in 2013, several groups of astronomers have begun a search for the telltale signs of Dyson spheres.
+Dyson proposed that searching for evidence of the existence of such structures might lead to the discovery of advanced civilizations elsewhere in the galaxy, and indeed, since late 2015, astronomers have been arguing about a bizarre and now-controversial star, known to astronomers as KIC 8462852, whose light may indicate telltale signs of a Dyson sphere under construction around it.

 A solid shell or ring surrounding a star is mechanically impossible.
 The form of ‘biosphere’ which I envisaged consists of a loose collection or swarm of objects traveling on independent orbits around the star.